-- Long term planning is in place for all courses and this is reflected in detailed curriculum maps. - There is consistency in terms of curriculum delivery.
-Schemes of learning should be in place and be used by all staff delivering a particular course. - Assessment is appropriate to the course and there is a consistent approach towards assessment. - Student performance data is reviewed on a regular basis to ensure that necessary changes in terms of curriculum delivery are planned and carried out in a timely fashion.
+- Subjects support the whole school curriculum intent set out above. - The subject curriculum gives pupils an understanding and appreciation of the subject beyond just the requirements of exam performance. - Long term planning is in place for all courses and that a coherent sequence is in place for effective learning. - There is consistency in terms of curriculum delivery.
+Schemes of learning should be in place and be used by all staff delivering a particular course. - The curriculum supports the development of pupils' literacy and numeracy, including their reading of subject specific texts. - Assessment is appropriate to the course and there is a consistent approach towards assessment. - Student performance data is reviewed on a regular basis to ensure that necessary changes in terms of curriculum delivery are planned and carried out in a timely fashion.